spacekat/portfolio/_posts/2015-2-1-feather.markdown

 Feather is a project that I am very passionate about.

-In my department, it may not fit in with my other feature-driven priorities, but it's something that I make time for because I'm so excited by it's impact on the quality work that we can deliver.
+In my department, it may not fit in with my other feature-driven priorities, but it's something that I make time for because I'm so excited by it's impact on the quality of work that we can deliver.
 Spearheaded by my amazing coworker [Ron](https://twitter.com/ronalddevera), and contributed to by a handful of other designers and front-end developers, it now has hundreds of internal consumers.

 <img src="{{ site.baseurl}}/images/feather/going-to-feather.gif" alt="visiting feather docs" width="1000">